SeppPenner/PhpBBFixMariaDB5Issue/Readme.md

 ```bash
 tar -cvf phpBB-3.2.0-0124.spk *
 ```
-to build the new spk file with packing all the suff together.
+to build the new spk file with packing all the stuff together.

+6. It doesn't work...

 Change history
 --------------